← All Articles

 • First-year total: S$14,600

-Compare this to your current infrastructure cost.
-For most SMEs, cloud becomes cheaper within 12-18 months when you factor in reduced maintenance, eliminated hardware refresh cycles, and improved scalability.
+For most SMEs, cloud becomes cheaper within 12-18 months when you factor in eliminated hardware refresh cycles, reduced maintenance, and improved scalability.

 Choose AWS If: